 As bleak as it is, dental disease is not inevitable — you and your vet can work together to maintain your dog's oral health with a consistent and effective at-home oral healthcare routine that includes dental treats and regular brushing to help keep your pooch's teeth clean, and control plaque and tartar buildup.

 That said, the best way to ensure your dog's mouth stays health is to schedule annual dental exams and cleanings at your vet's office.
 Not scheduling this professional cleaning once a year can put your dog at risk for gingivitis, bad breath, periodontal disease and in more severe cases tooth pain, decay and even tooth loss.

 What will my vet do during my dog's dental care appointment?

-Our vets in the Pacific Northwest can help prevent your dog from developing tooth decay and periodontal disease.
+Our vets in Everett can help prevent your dog from developing tooth decay and periodontal disease.
 We recommend scheduling an annual dental appointment for your dog.
 If your pooch is experiencing recurring or more severe dental issues, the vet may need to see your dog more often.

 When you bring your dog to Broadway Animal Hospital for a dental checkup, our vets will perform a complete oral examination for your pup and look for symptoms of dental problems such as:

 - Discolored teeth